The population of Los Angeles is about 315.

 Heaving flooding occurs.

 The Mexican Congress passes the Secularization Act that places the Mission San Gabriel and the Mission San Fernando under civil management.

 The dismantling of the missions begins.
 Mission padres order the slaughter of over 100,000 cattle at the Mission San Gabriel in response to the impending takeover.

 Los Angeles is given the status of a "city" by the Mexican Congress replacing Monterey as capital of California.
 Richard Henry Dana’s voyage aboard the Pilgrim brings him to the Los Angeles area.
 His descriptions of California in his book Two Years Before the Mast sparks interest in California.
 The second largest ethnic group in the city is French.

+A census counts 2,230 residents within the Los Angeles jurisdiction, 555 of whom are Indian and 50 foreigners.
 A local civil war breaks out between northern and southern California.
 Indian forced labor is initiated.
 The Mexican government takes the first official census of Los Angeles.
 The population is fixed at 2,228.
 This includes 603 men, 421 women, 651 children and 553 "domesticated Indians."
 Among Los Angeles residents are 29 Americans, 4 Britons, 3 Portuguese, 2 Africans, and a Canadian, Irishman, Italian, German, Scot, Norwegian, and Curacao.
 The first vigilante committee forms in Los Angeles to seize a man and woman from the authorities accused of murdering the woman's husband.
 The pair are executed by the "committee."